Closeout

 The closeout of a project is the process by which the sponsor determines that all applicable administrative actions and all scientific work on the award have been completed.
 While closing out an award marks the fulfillment of certain obligations that the university has to the sponsor, certain obligations such as records retention, audit rights and patent rights survive the expiration and close out of an award.

-2 CFR Part 200 (the "Uniform Guidance"), Section 200.343 - Closeout, sets forth requirements with respect to the complete and timely submission of final reports for federal grants, cooperative agreements and contracts.
-To be in compliance with the Uniform Guidance, all financial, performance and other required reports must be submitted within 90 calendar days after the expiration or termination date of the award.
+2 CFR Part 200 (the "Uniform Guidance"), Section 200.344 - Closeout, sets forth requirements with respect to the complete and timely submission of final reports for federal grants, cooperative agreements and contracts.
+To be in compliance with the Uniform Guidance, all financial, performance and other required reports must be submitted no later than 120 calendar days after the expiration or termination date of the award.
 Some federal awards may reference and incorporate more restrictive closeout requirements in the terms and conditions of the award - if so, the more restrictive requirements should be adhered to in closing out the award.
+A subrecipient, on the other hand, must submit to the pass-through entity, no later than 90 calendar days (or an earlier date as agreed upon by the pass-through entity and subrecipient) after the end date of the period of performance, all financial, performance, and other reports as required by the terms and conditions of the Federal award.
+The Federal awarding agency or pass-through entity may approve extensions when requested and justified by the non-Federal entity, as applicable.

 Failure to adhere to the specific closeout requirements of an award may result in the withholding of new awards by the federal sponsor to either the PI or the campus.
 In extreme cases, the sponsor may suspend payments for costs incurred by the University on other projects funded by the federal sponsor.